Emerald Lake (British Columbia)

-Emerald Lake is a freshwater lake located in Yoho National Park, British Columbia, Canada.
-Yoho National Park is one of the 4 contiguous National Parks in the heart of Canada's Rocky Mountains, along the boundary of British Columbia and Alberta Provinces, the other Parks are Kootenay, Jasper, and Banff.
+Emerald Lake is a freshwater lake in Yoho National Park, British Columbia, Canada.
+Yoho National Park is one of the four contiguous national parks in Canada's Rocky Mountains, along the boundary of British Columbia and Alberta Provinces.

 Nearby features

-Emerald Lake Lodge, a high-end lodge or hotel, is on a peninsula jutting into the lake.
-It was founded in the 1920s and completely rebuilt in the 1980s.
-A quiet 2 lane paved road about 15 km / 9 miles long connects the busy Trans-Canada Highway with Emerald Lake, the exit is well marked.
-A 5.2 km hiking trail circuits the lake, the first half of which is accessible to wheelchairs and strollers, many other more advanced hiking trails go in different directions up into the mountains.
+A two-lane paved road about 9 km / 6 miles long connects the Trans-Canada Highway with Emerald Lake.
+A 5.2 km hiking trail circuits the lake.
+Other more advanced hiking trails go in different directions up into the mountains.